google/esh/README.md

 # Quick Setup

-Execute `./scripts/setup` to install all the dependencies.
+Execute `./manage -s` or `.scripts/setup` to install all the dependencies.

 ## Quick Demo